Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 +}
 ```

-- Altough in this task we are going to read and not write, we will create an
+- Although in this task we are going to read and not write, we will create an
   IO saga that would be able to launch read and write tasks.

 _./src/sagas/socket.ts_